…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Matthew 24:45,46 (NKJV)

-Earlier in the week, Jesus was popular, well-liked, well-followed,
+Earlier in the week of the Passover, Jesus was popular, well-liked, well-followed,

 the crowds welcomed Jesus,